datatogether/webapp/README.md

 ## Development

-Once docker has spun up, webpack will watch `.js`, `.scss`, amd `.css` files and attempt to automatically recompile & refresh your browser window on changes.
+Once Docker has spun up, webpack will watch `.js`, `.scss`, amd `.css` files and attempt to automatically recompile & refresh your browser window on changes.
 It's a good idea to have the browser's console open to make sure nothing's exploding.

 We use the following established toolkits for this project: